 Home loans are commonly referred to as mortgages, but a mortgage is actually a charge over a property.
 When a bank lends money, it requires security against a borrower’s failure to repay the money.
 The borrower grants the bank a mortgage over his or her property.
 If the borrower repays the debt secured by the mortgage, the mortgage is discharged.
 If not, the bank can sell the property to recover the money it is owed.
 This is called a mortgagee sale.

 Contact the bank immediately if you’re struggling financially.
 Explain your circumstances and seek the bank’s suggestions or help.
 The earlier you make contact, the more ability it will have to offer possible help.
-A budget adviser is another source of help, as is our guide Hardship and financial difficulty.
+A budget adviser is another source of help, as is our Quick Guide Financial hardship.
 Also try:

 Your bank is likely to contact you if you begin to miss payments.
 Banks will usually try to work with customers if they miss one or two payments rather than taking debt recovery or mortgagee sale action.
 Be honest and open with your bank about your situation.
 Your bank is likely to ask you to complete a statement of position.
 It is in your interests to do so.
 This statement details your income and expenses and gives the bank an indication of whether you can afford to enter into a repayment programme.
 Budget advisers can help you with this, and may talk to your bank on your behalf.